micmejia/bible-dump/NKJV/John/John 19.md

 and went again into the Praetorium, and said to Jesus, "Where are You from?"
 But Jesus gave him no answer.

 ###### 10
 Then Pilate said to Him, "Are You not speaking to me?
-Do You not know that I have [^c]power to crucify You, and power to release You?"
+Do You not know that I have power to crucify You, and power to release You?"

 ###### 11
 Jesus answered, "You could have no power at all against Me unless it had been given you from above.
 Therefore the one who delivered Me to you has the greater sin."